Kitupala/kimmo-io-v3/README.md

 ![divider](https://github.com/user-attachments/assets/a8cbb785-9e17-4332-ae19-022cc19dd276)

 ### Overview

-My personal portfolio and creative playground — designed, built, and animated from the ground up with Next.js, Tailwind CSS, GSAP, and Prismic.
-It blends thoughtful motion with smooth scrolling, subtle 3D details, and a content-driven architecture that keeps it easy to evolve over time.
+A personal portfolio and creative playground — designed, built, and animated from the ground up with Next.js, Tailwind CSS, GSAP, and Prismic.
+It blends thoughtful motion, smooth scroll, and subtle 3D detail in a content-driven architecture built to evolve.

 🔗 Live site: [kimmo.io](https://kimmo.io/)